-"Shall we the Spirit's course restrain,

-Or quench the heavenly fire?

-Let God his messengers ordain,

-And whom he will inspire.

-Blow as he list, the Spirit's choice

-Of instruments we bless;

-We will, if Christ be preached, rejoice,

-And wish the word success."
+"Shall we the Spirit's course restrain Or quench the heavenly fire?
+Let God his messengers ordain, And whom he will inspire Blow as he list, the Spirit's choice Of instruments we bless; We will, if Christ be preached, rejoice, And wish the word success."

-CHAPTER XV.
+CHAPTER XIX.

-JASON AND THE SIRENS.-VICTORY IN TEMP-TATION.
+JASON AND THE SIRENS -- VICTORY IN TEMPTATION

-IT is a great mistake to suppose that any state of grace this side of glory is entirely exempt from temptation.
+T is a great mistake to suppose that there is any state of grace this side of glory which puts an individual where he is entirely exempt from temptation.
 So long as the soul is in probation it will be tested by solicitations to sin.
 But there is a state in which we may, with St. Paul, always triumph.
-There are two different ways of resisting temptation, one of which is sometimes successful, and the other is always infallible.
+There are two different ways of resisting temptation, one of which sometimes successful, and the other is infallible.

 The first method is by the direct antagonism of sin through the exercise of the will-power.
 If this power is strong, victory ensues; but if it be weak, defeat follows.
 The other method is in the indirect resistance of temptation by the complete renovation of our own desires and pleasures.
-For the chief power of temptation lies in our own hearts, in our appetency for sinful delights.
-The extinction of that appetite breaks the power of every solicitation to moral evil.
-But since we are created with the desire for happiness imbedded in our very natures, the downward gravitation of our souls toward sinful pleasures can be overcome only by bringing heaven so near by faith as to cause a superior upward gravitation, by what Dr. Chalmers vigorously styles "the expulsive power of a new affection."
+For the chief power of temptations in our own hearts, in our appetency for sinful delights.
+The extinction of that appetency breaks the power of every solicitation to moral evil.
+But since we are created with the desire for happiness imbedded in our very natures, the downward gravitation of our souls towards sinful pleasures can be overcome only by bringing heaven so near by faith as to cause a superior upward gravitation, by what Dr. Chalmers vigorously styles "the expulsive power of a new affection."
 Hence, the love of God fully shed abroad in the heart by the Holy Spirit, the Sanctifier, works a thorough revolution in our delights.
-Spiritual joys have now become far more appetizing than sensual gratifications.
+Spiritual joys have now become far more appetizing than earthly delights.

-"Temptations lose their power, When Thou art nigh."
+"Temptation lose their power, When Thou art nigh."